Updated on May 28, 2019

 So you need to define several configuration presets for different zoom levels (minutes/hours/days/months/…) and give a user some kind of UI, usually a toggle or a slider, to switch between them.

-Let’s try to implement it in React.
-Firstly, let’s go to the Gantt component and implement a couple of presets for time scale configuration.
+We can implement it in React using zooming API.
+Firstly, we implement a couple of presets for time scale configuration in the Gantt component.

 Open Gantt.js. to add the following function to it: